gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-   When the SCTP association has entered the PROTECTED state after the DTLS handshake has completed, the protection against downgrade in the negotiation of protection engine is performed per
+   When the SCTP association has entered the PROTECTED state after the DTLS handshake has completed, the protection against downgrade in the negotiation of options is performed per
-   {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
-The PVALID chunk will sent as a DTLS protected CRYPTO chunk payload per
+   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+The PVALID chunk will sent as a DTLS protected DTLS chunk payload per
    {{chunk-processing}}, thus protecting the plain text chunk.

    If the validation completes successful the SCTP association will enter ESTABLISHED state.
 ULP data exchanges can now happen and will be protected together will all other SCTP packets.

-# Processing a CRYPTO Chunk {#chunk-processing}
+# Processing a DTLS Chunk {#chunk-processing}

 ## Sending

-CRYPTO chunk sending happens when SCTP requires transferring control or DATA chunk(s) to the remote SCTP Endpoint.
+DTLS chunk sending happens when SCTP requires transferring control or DATA chunk(s) to the remote SCTP Endpoint.
 For a proper handling, DCI shall be set to an established instance of DTLS connection.

 SCTP Chunk handler will create the payload of a legacy SCTP packet according to {{RFC9260}} and any used SCTP extensions.
-Such payload will assume a PMTU that is equal to the value computed by SCTP minus the size of the CRYPTO Chunk header and DTLS record and authentication tag overhead.
+Such payload will assume a PMTU that is equal to the value computed by SCTP minus the size of the DTLS Chunk header and DTLS record and authentication tag overhead.
 It's up to SCTP Chunk Handler to implement all the SCTP rules for bundling and retransmission mechanism.
 Once ready, the payload will be transferred to DTLS as a single array of bytes.

-Once DTLS has created the related DTLS record (or DTLS records), it will transfer the encrypted data as an array of bytes to CRYPTO chunk handler for encapsulation into a CRYPTO chunk and being forwarded to the SCTP header handler for transmission.
+Once DTLS has created the related DTLS record (or DTLS records), it will transfer the encrypted data as an array of bytes to DTLS chunk handler for encapsulation into a DTLS chunk and being forwarded to the SCTP header handler for transmission.

 The interface between SCTP and DTLS related to SCTP Payload will need